jkozik/Zabbix5SetupNotes/ZabbixAgentSetupPackages.md

 Hostname-Alpine177
 IP-<IP Addr>
-Port-10080     # in my case, I already have zabbix installed, and am using non 10050 ports for setup and testing
+Port-10080     # in my case, I already have zabbix installed, and am using non 10050 ports for setup and testing Template-Template OS Linux by Zabbix agent
+PSK and PSK ID
 ```
 5-Last step, go into the home router and setup a NAT between <IP Addr> and zabbix-agent's IP address, port 10080:10080.
 6-Verify.
 The log files on the zabbix-server and zabbix-agent should be checked.
 In a few minutes the ZBX icon next to the Alpine177 host on zabbix-server should turn green.